luc-ta/luc-ta.github.io/_pages/about-me.md

   - /about.html
 ---

 I am a senior at Yale University studying mathematics on the intensive track and ethnic studies.
-Starting this fall, I'll be a Ph.D. student in mathematics at the University of Pittsburgh, supported by the K. Leroy Irvis Fellowship.
+Starting this fall, I'll be a Ph.D. student in mathematics at the University of Pittsburgh supported by the K. Leroy Irvis Fellowship.
 I plan to become a mathematics professor in the future.

 Broadly, I'm interested in algebra, category theory, geometry, topology, and the intersections of these areas.
 For information about my undergraduate research, please refer to my [CV](https://luc-ta.github.io/cv/).